-Nine-year National Football League veteran Joe Salave'a begins his second season on Mike Leach's Washington State coaching staff as the defensive line coach.
+Nine-year National Football League veteran Joe Salave’a begins his third year on Mike Leach’s Washington State coaching staff as the defensive line coach.

 Salave'a spent the 2011 season after returning to his alma mater as a defensive line coach on Mike Stoops' staff in time for December preparations for the 2010 Valero Alamo Bowl.